Last updated on March 15th, 2021 at 08:21 pm

 Bringing your own kayaks.
 The causeway that leads to Honeymoon Island has beaches with parking on both sides.
 We parked near Sail Honeymoon — parking is free!
 This is a good place to put in your kayak and there is also a restroom here.
 Kayakers should be aware of boat traffic as they cross Hurricane Pass.

-Walking to Caladesi: If you just want to walk for a miles on a beautiful beach, another alternative to the ferry is exploring Caladesi Island by walking north on Clearwater Beach.
+Walking to Caladesi: This is a LONG way.
+If you just want to walk for a miles on a beautiful beach, another alternative to the ferry is exploring Caladesi Island by walking north on Clearwater Beach.
 While Caladesi was once a separate island, a few years ago sand deposits connected it to Clearwater Beach.
 There’s no public parking at the north end of Clearwater Beach, however, so you’ll need to either arrive by bicycle and lock up at a northern beach-access point or walk several miles on the beach.
 (If you start at Clearwater Beach Pier 60, it’s about three miles.)
 You cannot access the interior of the island from here.

 Camping at Caladesi Island State Park is limited to boat camping at the 108-slip marina equipped with water and electric for overnight boat stays.
 To access by boat from Marker 14 on the Dunedin Causeway Channel, which runs parallel to the causeway between Hurricane Pass and the Intracoastal Waterway, follow a compass heading of 212 degrees for approximately one mile.
 Follow the channel markers into the Caladesi Island State Park marina.
 Reservations can be made online at ReserveAmerica or first-come, first served in the marina.
 Fees are $24 per night, plus tax through ReserveAmerica or $1 per foot, plus tax, at the marina.

 Alcohol: Not allowed.